Google Chrome Helper (Rendered) high CPU: 9 tested-and-tried fixes

 What is the Google Chrome Helper process?

-Extensions and web applications are just one of the many reasons why Chrome is so popular.
-Its selection, support, and ease of use are second to none, enabling users to create a completely customizable browsing experience.
-But that's where the problem lies.
+Extensions and web apps are just one of many reasons why Chrome is so popular.
+They allow you to create a completely customizable browsing experience, but sometimes, that's where the problem lies.

-Unfortunately, all these seemingly amazing third-party extensions are not quite as compatible as you think.
-They all use external content, which needs to be pulled in.
-This is where Google Chrome Helper steps in.
-It allows the browser to link with external content seamlessly, bridging your browser and third-party content.
-It also provides necessary access so that your plug-ins can run flawlessly within your browser.
+All these amazing third-party extensions might not be fully compatible, so Google Chrome Helper allows the browser to link with external content seamlessly, bridging your browser and third-party content.

-So, if you're wondering what this has to do with your CPU, jump to the next step to find out.
+If you're wondering what this has to do with your CPU, read on.

 Although Chrome gets a bad name for its high RAM and CPU usage, it's not actually the browser itself but all the extensions and plug-ins installed that are using it.